linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Bond Math & Analytics/Bond Math - the Theory Behind the Formulas.md

 certificate and present it to the government for payment.
 (This usually was handled by the investor's broker and the Federal Reserve.)
 There was at the time a small market in zero-coupon Treasury debt created by physically clipping coupons corresponding to future payments and selling them as separate obligations.
 Some corporations issued zeros, but many investors seeking to benefit from lower market interest rates did not want to bear long-term corporate credit risk because the economy was just coming out of a deep recession.

 This scenario provided fertile ground for financial engineering.
 Investment banks, notably Merrill Lynch in this story, found a way to supply the security that the market demanded.
-The bank would buy coupon-bearing Treasury securities—for instance,  $100 million in par value of 30-year bonds having a coupon rate of \(12.50\%$  and place them in a special-purpose entity (SPE).
+The bank would buy coupon-bearing Treasury securities—for instance,  \$100 million in par value of 30-year bonds having a coupon rate of \(12.50\%$  and place them in a special-purpose entity (SPE).
 The SPE here is a single-purpose dedicated trust—it is empowered only to own the bonds and collect the payments; it cannot sell or lend the bonds, write options on them, or use them as collateral on loans in the repo market.
 The SPE then issues zero-coupon securities, which essentially are ownership rights corresponding to the coupon and principal payments.
-For example, the SPE could issue 0.5-year, 1.0-year, 1.5-year, out to 29.5-year zero-coupon debt having total face value of \)6.25 million for each maturity and 30-year zeros having a face value of $106.25 million.
+For example, the SPE could issue 0.5-year, 1.0-year, 1.5-year, out to 29.5-year zero-coupon debt having total face value of \)6.25 million for each maturity and 30-year zeros having a face value of \$106.25 million.

 Merrill Lynch pioneered the market for "synthetic" zero-coupon Treasuries and cleverly named them Treasury Investment Growth Receipts, known by the acronym TIGRS.
 Selling the TIGRS for more than the purchase price of the coupon Treasuries that were placed in the SPEs became a significant source of profit for Merrill for several years in the early 1980s.
 Given that success, it is no surprise that other investment banks copied the design (and feline-inspired acronym)—Salomon Brothers created CATS (Certificates of Accrual on Treasury Securities), and Lehman Brothers created LIONS (Lehman Investment Opportunity Notes).

 An important sales outlet for the financially engineered Treasury zeros was Individual Retirement Accounts (IRAs).
-Back then, all taxpayers could put up to  $2,000 into an IRA and subtract that amount from pretax income.
-For example, Merrill priced the zero-coupon TIGRS, each of which had a face value of$ 1,000, to fill out the allotment.
-For instance, 30-year TIGRS could be priced at $50 to yield 10.239% (s.a.).
-The thundering herd of Merrill brokers would suggest putting 40 such TIGRS into your IRA for the year, or perhaps for older taxpayers, 8 TIGRS priced at $250 to yield 10.151% (s.a.) over 14 years.
+Back then, all taxpayers could put up to  \$2,000 into an IRA and subtract that amount from pretax income.
+For example, Merrill priced the zero-coupon TIGRS, each of which had a face value of\$ 1,000, to fill out the allotment.
+For instance, 30-year TIGRS could be priced at \$50 to yield 10.239% (s.a.).
+The thundering herd of Merrill brokers would suggest putting 40 such TIGRS into your IRA for the year, or perhaps for older taxpayers, 8 TIGRS priced at \$250 to yield 10.151% (s.a.) over 14 years.
 (How those yields are calculated is covered in the next section.)

 At the time, this use of an SPE to create a new security was fairly new.
 The key legal aspect of the design was that the structure allowed the TIGRS,